ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

 RLModules are used exclusively in the :ref:`new API stack <rllib-new-api-stack-guide>`, which is activated by default in RLlib.

-In case you are working with a legacy config and would like to migrate it to the new API stack, see :ref:`our new API stack migration guide <rllib-new-api-stack-migration-guide>` for more information.
+In case you are working with a legacy config and would like to migrate it to the new API stack, see the :ref:`new API stack migration guide <rllib-new-api-stack-migration-guide>` for more information.

-If you have a config that's accidentally still set to the old API stack, use the :py:meth:`~ray.rllib.algorithms.algorithm_config.AlgorithmConfig.api_stack` method to switch:
+If you have a config that's still set to the old API stack, use the :py:meth:`~ray.rllib.algorithms.algorithm_config.AlgorithmConfig.api_stack` method to switch:

 .. testcode::